AlgorithmPrime/AlgorithmPrime/Crypto/README.md

-# 🔐 Cryptanalysis Educational Script
+# ryptanalysis Educational Script

 This Python script demonstrates an **experimental approach to integer factorization**, mimicking how a basic cryptanalysis program might attempt to break RSA-style keys.
 The method relies on structural analysis of numbers of the form `6n ± 1`, inspired by observed patterns in the distribution of prime numbers.

-> ⚠️ **Disclaimer:** This tool is intended solely for **educational purposes**.
+> **Disclaimer:** This tool is intended solely for **educational purposes**.
 It is not optimized for real cryptographic attacks and should not be used for malicious or production-level purposes.

 ---

-## 📌 About
+## About

 RSA encryption relies on the mathematical difficulty of factoring large semiprime numbers — that is, numbers composed of **exactly two large prime factors**.
 This script attempts to **recover the prime factors of a given number** `N = p × q` by analyzing frequency-like patterns and exploring numeric relationships in candidates of the form `6n ± 1`.

 ---

-## ✅ Intended Use
+## Intended Use

 - Designed to **factor numbers of the form** `N = p × q`, where `p` and `q` are both **prime**.
 - Ideal for **semiprimes** ranging from ~10 to ~18 digits.